adaniloff/KongUserBundle/README.md

 > This package is still under development and is far from being fully operationnal

-> It is not available on packagist yet.

 ## Dependencies

 - PHP >= 7.1